cboiteux2765/OMPtimize/README.md

 # OMPtimize
-GUI to compare performance of OpenMP optimization for ML algorithms with graph visualization
+Using OpenMP to parallelize computer vision algorithms